Moon-developer/Discord-Eskom/README.md

 # Deskom Bot

-Deskom is a Python Discord bot that monitors eskoms site for stage changes and announces them to channels
+Deskom is a Simple Python Discord bot that monitors Eskom's site for load-shedding stage changes and announces them to server channels.

 ## Installation